encoredev/encore/docs/deploy/environments.md

 ## Preview environments

-When you've [connected your application to GitHub](/docs/how-to/github), Encore will automatically provision ephemeral Preview Environments for each Pull Request.
-This makes collaborating on PRs much faster.
+When you [connect your application to GitHub](/docs/how-to/github), Encore will automatically provision ephemeral Preview Environments for each Pull Request.
+Preview Environments work just like regular development environments, and make it simple to test your changes before merging.
+This can make collaborating on PRs much faster.

-Preview Environments are named after the pull request, so PR #72 will create an environment named `pr:72`, and the url will be `https://app.encore.dev/$APP_ID/envs/pr72`.
+Preview Environments are named after the pull request, for example PR #72 creates a preview environment named `pr:72` with the API base url `https://pr72-$APP_ID.encr.app`.

+You can also view the environment in the web platform, where the url will be `https://app.encore.dev/$APP_ID/envs/pr:72`.

 See the [infra docs](/docs/deploy/infra#preview-environments) if you're curious about exactly how Preview Environments are provisioned.

 ![Preview environment linked in GitHub](/assets/docs/ghpreviewenv.png "Preview environment linked in GitHub")

+### Frontend Collaboration

+Preview Environments make it really easy to collaborate and test changes with your frontend.
+Just update your frontend API client to point to the `pr:#` environment.
+This is a one-line change since your API client always specifies the environment name, e.g. `https://<env>-<my-app>.encr.app/`.

+If your pull request makes changes to the API, you can [generate a new API client](/docs/develop/client-generation) for the new backend API using `encore gen client --env=pr:72 --lang=typescript my-app`

 ## Cloud environments

-Encore makes it easy to create multiple cloud environments using different cloud providers, by [connecting your cloud account](/docs/deploy/own-cloud).
+Encore makes it simple to create multiple cloud environments using different cloud providers, by [connecting your cloud account](/docs/deploy/own-cloud).
 Cloud environments can be created as `Development`, or `Production`, depending on your use case (see the [infra docs](/docs/deploy/infra#production-infrastructure) to learn exactly what infrastructure is provisioned in each cloud).